 Tikender Singh Panwar, former Deputy Mayor of Shimla, in India's Himachal Pradesh state, reflects on sobering lessons from the pandemic about the weaknesses of India's cities, but also on how they can build back better and more sustainably from it. [more...]

 Adaptation & resilience

 Adapting to climate change is a long-term and cyclical process, and countries need to be flexible in order to respond to new evidence on vulnerability and their experiences of the impacts of a changing climate.
-Many countries have highlighted that international support will be needed to enable adaptation goals to be achieved, including finance, capacity-building and technology transfer for specific sectors.
 For more guidance on how developing countries can plan effective adaptation actions, see the Adaptation section of our Quick Start Guide to NDC Planning or browse the resources below.

 City-dwellers in India have suffered from the Covid-19 as they deal with other multiple shocks and stresses.
 This takes a toll on families’ resilience - not least, that of young children.
 Avantika Arjuna of ICLEI South Asia describes how the lives of young children in cities have changed in the past year – and what could change for the better. [more...]